SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ### Samples

 The content of the files depends on the type of agreement you have made with PayEx.
-For some payment methods, only option A is available, while for other payment methods, only option B is available.
+For some payment instruments, only option A is available, while for other payment instruments, only option B is available.
 The sample files can be downloaded below.

 #### Option A: Swedbank Pay handles the settlement process